orchy-mfe/orchy-doc/docs/tutorials/tutorials/tutorial-import-maps.md

 }
 ```

-And everything will start to work as always did.
+And everything will work as always did.

 ## Conclusion

-This procedure allows you to inject the extracted dependencies **only once**, at runtime.
+This procedure allows you to inject the extracted dependencies **only once**, at runtime, reducing the artifacts size and build times.

 :::info
-`Import maps` works only with [JavaScript modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules), that's why we use `esm.sh` as [CDN](https://developer.mozilla.org/en-US/docs/Glossary/CDN).
+`Import maps` work only with [JavaScript modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules), that's why we use `esm.sh` as [CDN](https://developer.mozilla.org/en-US/docs/Glossary/CDN).
 :::